ChristianPanov/lwlog/README.md

 }
 ```
 ## Custom attributes
-Attribute - an object, which contains a pair of flags(verbose and shortened) and a value - each flag is replaced with it's corresponding value.\
+Attribute - an object, which contains a pair of flags(verbose and shortened) and a value - each flag is replaced with its corresponding value.\
 Custom attributes allow for flexible patterns - it represents a pair of flags and a reference to a value of a certain type.\
 The value is an ```std::variant``` which contains a couple of reference types, to allow for more freedom in terms of having attribute values of different data types.
 #### Example